lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 ## Cross-View Training

-In ELMo the unsupervised pretraining and task-specific learning happen within two independent models in two separate training stages. **Cross-View Training** (abbr. **CVT**; [Clark et al., 2018](https://arxiv.org/abs/1809.08370)) combines them into one unified semi-supervised learning procedure where the representation of a biLSTM encoder is improved by both supervised learning with labeled data and unsupervised learning with unlabeled data on auxiliary tasks.
+In ELMo the unsupervised pre-training and task-specific learning happen within two independent models in two separate training stages. **Cross-View Training** (abbr. **CVT**; [Clark et al., 2018](https://arxiv.org/abs/1809.08370)) combines them into one unified semi-supervised learning procedure where the representation of a biLSTM encoder is improved by both supervised learning with labeled data and unsupervised learning with unlabeled data on auxiliary tasks.

 ### Model Architecture

 The model consists of a two-layer bidirectional LSTM encoder and a primary prediction module.
 During training the model is fed with labeled and unlabeled data batch alternatively.
 On *labeled examples*, $$\mathcal{D}$$, all the model parameters are updated by standard supervised learning.
 The loss is the standard cross entropy:
-On *unlabeled examples*, the primary prediction module still can produce a “soft” target, even though we cannot know exactly how accurate they are.
+On *unlabeled examples*, the primary prediction module still can produce a "soft" target, even though we cannot know exactly how accurate they are.
 In a couple of auxiliary tasks, the predictor only sees and processes a restricted view of the input, such as only using encoder hidden state representation on one direction.
 The auxiliary task outputs are expected to match the primary prediction target for a full view of input.
 In this way the encoder is forced to distill the knowledge of the full context into partial representation.
 At this stage, the biLSTM encoder is backpropagated but the primary prediction module is fixed.
 The loss is to minimize the distance between auxiliary and primary predictions:

 ![CVT]({{ '/assets/images/CVT.png' | relative_url }})